 Each Unit of your Portfolio initially offered represents an undivided interest in the Portfolio.
 At the close of the New York Stock Exchange on the Initial Date of Deposit, the number of Units may be adjusted so that the Public Offering Price per Unit equals \$10.
-The number of Units, fractional interest of each Unit in your Portfolio and the any historical or estimated per Unit distribution amount will increase or decrease to the extent of any adjustment.
+The number of Units, fractional interest of each Unit in your Portfolio and the per Unit amount of "Historical 12 Month Distributions." as presented under "Essential Information", will increase or decrease to the extent of any adjustment.
 To the extent that any Units are redeemed to the Trustee or additional Units are issued as a result of additional Securities being deposited by the Sponsor, the fractional undivided interest in your Portfolio represented by each unredeemed Unit will increase or decrease accordingly, although the actual interest in your Portfolio will remain unchanged.
 Units will remain outstanding until redeemed upon tender to the Trustee by Unitholders, which may include the Sponsor, or until the termination of the Trust Agreement.